Gabon: Bongo rule

-Transitional government and RSDG
+Transitional government

-The April 1990 conference approved political reforms, including the creation of a national Senate, decentralization of the budgetary process, freedom of assembly and press, and cancellation of an exit visa requirement.
-In an attempt to guide the political system's transformation to multiparty democracy, Bongo resigned as PDG chairman and created a transitional government headed by a new Prime Minister, Casimir Oye-Mba.
+The conference approved political reforms, including the creation of a national Senate, decentralization of the budgetary process, freedom of assembly and press, and cancellation of an exit visa requirement.
+In an attempt to guide the political system's transformation to multiparty democracy, Bongo resigned as PDG chairman and created a transitional government headed by Prime Minister Casimir Oyé-Mba.
 The Gabonese Social Democratic Grouping (RSDG), as the resulting government was called, was smaller than the previous government and included representatives from some opposition parties in its cabinet.
-RSDG drafted a provisional constitution in May 1990 that provided a basic bill of rights and an independent judiciary and retained "strong" executive powers for the president.
+RSDG drafted a provisional constitution that provided a basic bill of rights and an independent judiciary and retained "strong" executive powers for the president.
 After further review by a constitutional committee and the National Assembly, this document came into force in March 1991.

-Opposition to PDG continued after the April 1990 conference, and in September 1990, two coup d'état attempts were uncovered and aborted.
-With demonstrations after the death of an opposition leader, the first multiparty National Assembly elections in almost 30 years took place in September–October 1990, with PDG garnering a majority.
+Opposition to PDG continued after the conference, and in September 1990 two coup d'état attempts were uncovered and aborted.
+With demonstrations after the death of an opposition leader, the first multiparty National Assembly elections in almost 30 years took place, with PDG garnering a majority.
 In 1991, the Parliament of Gabon adopted a new constitution, and the country switched to multiparty elections.